noraj/unisec/docs/pages/install.md

 gem install unisec-x.x.x.gem
 ```

-Note: if an automatic install is needed you can get the version with `$ gem build unisec.gemspec | grep Version | cut -d' ' -f4`.
+Note: if an automatic installation is needed you can get the version with `$ gem build unisec.gemspec | grep Version | cut -d' ' -f4`.

 ### **No install**